 - Preheat oven to 375 degrees F.

 - Steam the sweet potato, onion, and bell pepper until you can pierce the sweet potato easily with a fork (approximately 15 minutes)

 - Remove vegetables from the steamer with a spoon and add to a medium sized bowl.
 Add the smoked paprika (1 teaspoon), cumin (1/2 teaspoon), ground coriander (1/2 teaspoon), garlic powder (1/2 teaspoon), kosher salt (1/2 teaspoon), and black pepper (1/4 teaspoon), and cilantro, and use a potato masher to mash the vegetables until not quite smooth (leave a few lumps for texture).

 - Add black beans to vegetables; stir to combine.

 - Add a few spoonfuls (about 1/4 cup) of enchilada sauce to the bottom of a 9x13 baking dish.

 - Top enchiladas evenly with remaining enchilada sauce, and sprinkle with the cheese.

-- I use my own homemade chipotle enchilada sauce for these.
-I highly recommend it, but any store-bought enchilada sauce will work as well.
+- I use my own homemade chipotle enchilada sauce for these, but any store-bought enchilada sauce will work as well.